 In this city of golden sand, ornate Jain temples, and beautiful architecture, there is an annual festival.
 “The Desert Festival” starts three days prior to the full moon in the Hindu month of Magh (February).
 It continues for three consecutive days.
 Color and festivity fill the golden air of desert during these three days of spectacular festival.

-Some Key Facts about the Desert Festival:
+Some Key Facts about The Majestic Desert Festival of Jaisalmer, 2021:

 - It continues for three days.